Updated on June 8th, 2021 by Nikolaos Sismanis

 Water is one of the basic necessities of human life.
 Life as we know it cannot exist without water.
 For this simple reason, water may be the most valuable commodity on Earth.

-It is only natural, then, for investors to consider purchasing shares of the companies involved in water.
+It is only natural for investors to consider purchasing shares of the companies involved in water.
 There are many different companies that can give investors exposure to the water business, such as water utilities.
 Some other companies are engaged in water purification.

 - Invesco Water Resources ETF (PHO)